 How to proceed?

 Every case is reviewed by underwriters and treated individually.
-Give us a call at (866) 662-5433 and ask for Glenn.
+Give us a call at 1-877-344-4011 and ask for Simon.
 He’ll advise you on how best to proceed.
 If no premium rating is expected he can advise on the least expensive company.
 If a premium rating might be expected then he will advise on how to pre-shop the market to determine which life insurance company will provide the lowest premiums.